 Before we dig into details, we first need to point out that this article is not intended to diminish the barbell row’s effectiveness or label it a bad and dangerous exercise, nor that we advise against using it as a part of your training regimen.
 It’s quite obvious that there are thousands of lifters who have used this exercise with great success and have managed to build jaw-dropping backs and there’s absolutely no question that barbell rows are an incredibly effective exercise when executed with proper form.

-But, if we’re debating the best way to maximize back muscle hypertrophy and we’re forced to choose either variation, there are several reasons why the dumbbell variation is the superior.
+But, if we’re debating the best way to maximize back muscle hypertrophy and we’re forced to choose between the barbell row vs dumbbell row, there are several reasons why the dumbbell variation is the superior.

 The main reason why you should choose dumbbell over barbell rows is that if you want to use the barbell row in order to build muscle you will need to exert additional mental focus and effort to maintain the right body posture during the execution of the movement.